AegisSSC/Football/My Offensive Philosophy.md

 ### Left Guard:
 Physical Attributes:
 	Physically will need to take on a number of different blockers as his role will be used in pulling and in trap plays.
-Most of the time in pass protection
+Most of the time in pass protection they will be in one-on-one situations and as such they will need to handle their own in protection.

 Run Block:
 	Will need to be nimble on his feet to get out in front of a running back and take on the first layer of blockers.
 Strong and powerful with a motor, seals off defenders with discipline.
 Pass Protection:
-	Will need to be skilled and strong enough to hold up in 1 on 1 pass protection.
-Will work to double team with the Left Tackle before working back to the center to help with a double team.
+	Will need to be skilled and strong enough to hold up in 1 on 1 pass protection though it may not always be necessary.
+In general, they will work to double team with the Left Tackle before working back to the center to help with a double team.

 ### Center: Athletic